 Find the Right Teachers

 This process is one that is best done with help.
-A good teacher or group where you learn and share with each other is invaluable in this quest.
-A good teacher may be a friend or a part of the group.
+A good teacher or group where you learn and share is invaluable in this quest.
+A good teacher maybe a friend or a part of the group.
 The point is, they will find ways to make you ask the right questions.
 A good teacher or partner will challenge you when you complacent and inspire when you are down.

-A good teach will remind you to ask yourself… What are the right questions to ask yourself?
+A good teacher will remind you to ask yourself… What are the right questions to ask yourself?
 This will help you to inward for the answers instead of relying on external sources.

 Remember a Guru is like a boat.
 You need a boat to get from one place to another across deep water.
 If you can’t find a good boat, then swim.
 If the boat you are in is floundering and not going anywhere – find another boat.
 By all means, once you cross the river, get out and leave that boat behind.